dinhomathias/Amc/Making-your-bot-persistent.md

 - Create a persistence object (e.g. `my_persistence = PicklePersistence(filename='my_file')`)
 - Construct `Updater` with the persistence (`Updater('TOKEN', persistence=my_persistence, use_context=True)`).
 If you don't use the `Updater` class, you can pass the persistence directly to the `Dispatcher`.

-This is enough to make `user_data`, `bot_data` and `chat_data` persistent.
+This is enough to make `user_data`, `bot_data`, `chat_data` and `ExtBot.callback_data_cache` persistent.
 To make a conversation handler persistent (save states between bot restarts) you **must name it** and set `persistent` to `True`.
 Like `ConversationHandler(<no change>, persistent=True, name='my_name')`. `persistent` is `False` by default.
 Adding these arguments and adding the conversation handler to a persistence-aware updater/dispatcher will make it persistent.

 ## Refreshing at runtime

 If your persistence reads the data from an external database, the entries in this database could change at runtime.
 This is the case in particular, if the entries in the database are created by a 3rd party service independently of your bot.
-If you want to make sure that the data in `context.user/chat/bot_data` are always up to date, your persistence class should implement the methods `refresh_bot/chat/user_data`.
+If you want to make sure that the data in `context.user/chat/bot_data` are always up-to-date, your persistence class should implement the methods `refresh_bot/chat/user_data`.
 Those will be called when in update comes in, before any of your callbacks are called.

 ## Storing Bots